 This is one of the few options for vegetarians and vegans as it is served without meat or fish, though vegans will need to ask their waiter for a dressing alternative.

 Admittedly, the plain salad is unlikely to leave you full for long, so, if you do eat meat or fish, you might want to add some protein to your salad, the Classic Caesar Salad with Seasoned Shrimp is the lowest calories bowl with seafood at 660 calories, or you could try the Classic Caesar Salad with Grilled Chicken at 720 calories.

-Pasta can be a low-calorie choice, but sadly, the pastas at Red Lobster did not get this memo .
-The pasta dishes are by far the highest in calorie on the menu, as all but one are shockingly over 1,000 calories per meal.
+Pasta can be a low-calorie choice, but sadly, the pasta dishes at Red Lobster did not get this memo .
+The pasta dishes are by far the highest in calories on the menu, as their all over 1,000 calories per meal.

-If you’re looking for one, big hearty meal, you could try the lowest calorie pasta meal at Red Lobster, which is the Garlic Linguini Alfredo with Shrimp (990 calories).
+If you’re looking for one, big hearty meal, you could try the lowest-calorie pasta meal at Red Lobster, which is the Cajun Chicken Linguine Alfredo (1070 calories).

 The other brilliant option – get a to-go box as soon as your meal is delivered and split it in half.

 One reason the pasta calories are so high is that the portion sizes are immense.
-Split the meal in half and add a veggie side and you’ve got pasta for under 600 calories.
+Split the meal in half and a coleslaw side and you can at least bring it in close to 600 calories.

 If pasta is your normal choice at a restaurant, you’re probably going to want to check out our guide to the best choices in Olive Garden after this one.

 Red Lobster may have a lot of tasty sandwich options, but unfortunately, they do not come in low-calorie form.
 The lowest calorie sandwich option would be the Dockside Cheddar Burger at 660 calories.
 And that’s without your choice of side.

 All the other sandwich options are packed with over 900 calories or more – before you add the sides.